highcanfly-club/kiik-cf-shortener/README.md

   - An Azure subscription (even free one)
   - A CosmosDB container (free tier is OK)
   - An Auth0 account (free is OK)
-    - an Application defined at Auth0
+    - an Application defined at Auth0 with RS256 / RBAC
-    - an API defined at Auth0 with add:any_short_url and list:any_short_url permissions
+    - an API defined at Auth0 with add:any_short_url and list:any_short_url permissions (be sure to send permissions in the access token)
     - a user or a way to automatic add it

 - defines this environment variable at Azure and as Github secrets
 ```javascript
     "COSMOSDB_ENDPOINT": "https://ACCOUNT.documents.azure.com:443/",